Pomax/are-we-flying/docs/index.md

     clearTimeout(reconnection);
     console.log(`client connected to server`);
     this.setState({
-      // authenticate with the server, using our stored username and password
+      // authenticate with the server, using our stored username and password:
       authenticated: await this.server.authenticate(username, password),
       serverConnection: true,
     });